microsoft/nni/docs/QuickStart.md

   gpuNum: 0
 ```

-Everything is ready! **Now run the config.yml from your command-line**:
+Everything is ready! **Now run the config.yml file from your command-line**:

 ```bash
     nnictl create --config nni/examples/trials/mnist/config.yml
 ```
+Note: **nnictl** is a command line tool, which can be used to control experiments, such as start/stop/resume an experiment, start/stop NNIBoard, etc. Click [here][6] for more usage of `nnictl`

 Wait for the message `INFO: Successfully started experiment!` in the command line.
 This message indicates that your experiment has been successfully started.
 And this is what we expected to get: